blof/LINERLIB/readme.txt

 We strongly urge you to stay informed about the LINERLIB project by following us on GitHub.

+MISMATCH BETWEEN ARTICLE AND DATA:
+WAF instance has 20 ports and 37 demands, and not 19 ports and 38 demands as declared in the article.

 Acknowledgements:
 We would like to thank Maersk Line, Network and Product for valuable insights and access to real life data for the creation of the benchmark suite.
 In particular we would like to thank Niels Madsen